A Plus Tard is a dual Cheltenham Festival winner for trainer Henry de Bromhead, but will we see him back in the winner's enclosure at Prestbury Park?

 Imperial Commander, Bobs Worth and Coneygree joined The Tank in failing to truly match those Cotswolds efforts post-Gold Cup, while Don Cossack won in 2016 and never raced again after that.

-The Gold Cup is the summit of National Hunt racing, climbing so high takes a herculean effort for any horse and only the very rarest and most talented can muster the effort to get to the top and retain the will do it all again.
+The Gold Cup is the summit of National Hunt racing, climbing so high takes a herculean effort for any horse and only the very rarest and most talented can muster the effort to get to the top and retain the will to do it all again.

-Back in 2019, he delivered a scarcely believable effort to win the Listed Novices' Handicap Chase by a whopping 16 lengths, announcing himself on the big stage in doing so.
+Then in 2019, he delivered a scarcely believable effort to win the Listed Novices' Handicap Chase by a whopping 16 lengths, announcing himself on the big stage in doing so.

-Those two Cotswolds successes form part of a CV that includes seven wins and eight more placed efforts in just 15 starts over fences since he joined De Bromhead from France - form figures that read 21213-213-212-121 when he landed his Gold Cup win.
+Those two Cotswolds successes form part of a CV that includes seven wins and eight more placed efforts in just 15 starts over fences, since he joined De Bromhead from France - form figures that read 21213-213-212-121 when he landed his Gold Cup win.

 Just remarkably consistent stuff for a horse who spent three seasons knocking around in Grade 1 company before ultimately getting that crowning moment.

 He jumped right, never quite seemed himself under Blackmore and quickly sent out the distress signals when the pace was lifted, before being pulled up in a matter of strides.
-It was most unexpected.

-Then came the news over Christmas that he was a raceday withdrawal from the Savills Chase at Leopardstown as De Bromhead said: "It's frustrating, but he's banged his joint and we just don't want to risk him."
+Then came the news over Christmas that he was a raceday withdrawal from the Savills Chase at Leopardstown, as De Bromhead said: "It's frustrating, but he's banged his joint and we just don't want to risk him."